How to Grow Elderberries

 - 10’–12’ between rows

-- Plant at same depth as grown in the nursery, all roots should be well covered.
+- Plant at the same depth as grown in the nursery, all roots should be well covered.

 - Birds absolutely love elderberry and an un-protected bush can be stripped clean as soon as berries turn color!
 Netting seems to work best.

-- Plants will fruit in second year, and those canes should be removed late that fall, and every fall thereafter, cut out the fruiting canes.
+- Plants will fruit in the second year and those canes should be removed late that fall, and every fall thereafter you will cut out the fruiting canes.
 The growth habit of these new varieties makes it easy to prune and maintain a nice bush.